selfrefactor/commit-message/packages/run-fn/README.md

 ### angular

-It takes Angular dependencies from the closest `ng-foo` folder on the way up from `process.cwd` and update versions of `${process.cwd}/package.json`.
+It takes Angular dependencies from the closest `ng-foo` parent folder of `process.cwd`.
+Then it updates dependencies versions in `${process.cwd}/package.json`.

 This way, if `ng-foo` contains `ng new ng-foo` with updated `@angular/cli`, then the new dependencies can be merged to other Angular apps.

-### kill

-It kills VSCode because of unknown bug that leads to memory leaks

 ### bump